Read the Latest News & Alerts

 The Center for Biological Diversity recently released a report warning that Colorado is flying blind on wildlife killing because the state doesn’t require basic reporting on pine martens, ringtails, foxes and other animals, even as hunters and trappers kill unlimited numbers each year.

-Click below to access the official Facebook page for the grassroots organization forming with the mission to advance animal protection in Wyoming through education, training and legal advocacy.
+Click below to access the official Facebook page of the grassroots organization whose mission is to advance animal protection in Wyoming through education, training, and legal advocacy.

-Please watch our page for news regarding laws and legislation in the state of Wyoming, groups to help people with animal care needs throughout the state, ways you can help, and much more!
+Please watch our page for news regarding legislation in the state of Wyoming, ways you can help, and much more!

 “Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures…”